CEREBRUS-MAXIMUS/Surfer-Data/README.md

 - [ ] Adding sub-tasks within platforms (i.e. Twitter Bookmarks, LinkedIn Connections Data, etc)
 - [ ] Integrate with other agentic frameworks like LangChain for advanced personal AI assistants
 - [ ] Explore integration with wearable devices for enhanced personal data tracking and acknowledgment

-See the [open issues](https://github.com/CEREBRUS-MAXIMUS/Surfer-Data/issues) for a full list of proposed features (and known issues).

 ## License